We have information you must know before you buy the M3.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The 2010 BMW M3 is offered as a sedan, coupe or convertible.
-All are powered by a high-revving, 414-horsepower 4.0-liter V8, with a standard six-speed manual transmission.
+The 2011 BMW M3 is offered as a sedan, coupe or convertible.
+All are powered by a high-revving, 414-horsepower 4.0-liter V8, with a standard 6-speed manual transmission.

-The four-door M3 sedan ($55,850) seats five.
-Standard equipment includes leather sport seats with driver memory, automatic climate and headlight control, high-intensity Xenon adaptive headlights with washers, heated windshield washer nozzles, rain-sensing wipers, 10-speaker AM/FM/CD and BMW's self-braking Dynamic Cruise Control.
-HD radio is standard on all M3s for 2010, and all come with a gas-guzzler tax ($1,300-$1,700, depending on the model).
+The four-door M3 sedan ($55,400) seats five.
+Standard equipment includes leather sport seats with driver memory, automatic climate and headlight control, high-intensity Xenon adaptive headlights, heated windshield washer nozzles, rain-sensing wipers, 10-speaker AM/FM/CD with HD radio, and BMW's self-braking Dynamic Cruise Control.
+All come with a gas-guzzler tax ($1,300-$1,700, depending on the model).

 Safety features include front-impact airbags that deploy at different rates depending on the severity of impact, front passenger side-impact airbags and full-cabin, curtain-type head protection airbags.
-The convertible adds knee airbags that help keep front passengers from sliding under the seat belts.
 Active safety features, designed to help the driver avoid collisions, include Dynamic Stability Control and the latest generation antilock brakes.
 The ABS preloads the brake pedal when the driver suddenly lifts off the gas pedal, and includes a feature that lightly sweeps the brake discs dry every 1.5 seconds when it's raining.

-The M3 sedan, coupe and new convertible are clearly based on their counterparts in BMW's familiar 3 Series line, though the ultra-high performance M models are also suitably distinctive from just about any angle.
+The M3 sedan, coupe and convertible are clearly based on their counterparts in BMW's familiar 3 Series line but are suitably distinctive from just about any angle.
 The M3s are also distinguished by things that aren't obvious to the eye, including more extensive use of lightweight materials like aluminum and carbon fiber in both the body and chassis.

 Virtually all of the M3's forward frame and suspension components, for example, are constructed from aluminum.
 This design helps shave precious pounds from the car's overall weight, yet retains or increases rigidity in the chassis design.
 The M3 coupe and convertible shift overall weight distribution compared to the sedan, moving a bit more of the weight toward the rear of the car for sporting handling characteristics.